Santhoshi-Ravi/Organising-Hackathon-101-notes/README.md

 - Don’t allocate too much time for trivial things.
 - Create a structure, you don’t need to do everything in the same day.
 - Have an order of activities. ---> Know what is happening at which phase.
 This gives an estimate of how much time is needed.
 - Try not to clash with major academic requirements.
 - Break it into smaller components.

 __Safe time for organising a hackathon is 4-5 months.__

 ___Budgeting & Sponsorship___

-- More people you pitch to, the more people who might actually sponsor you.
+- More people you pitch to, the more people who might actually sponsor your event.
 - Make a budget balance.
 - Put all the costs on paper (It might be easy to miss out on things)
 - Respect limitations.
 - Have an emergency fund.
 - Tooling ( Communication, hosting..), swags, Prizes, shipping, Emergency stash.  { Maybe try starting with winners, judges then the participants}
-- In-person components include Venue, Food,Bedding, misc tools( wifi, extension boards, power backup)
+- In-person components include Venue, Food, Bedding, misc tools( wifi, extension boards, power backup)
 - What type of sponsorship you need → Monetary or in-kind.
 - Quantify potential impact for your sponsors.
 - Compromise where you can but don’t go beyond your boundaries and space.
-- Pitch Deck ---> About Hackathon, Aim to accomplish, prospective metrics, sponsorship tiers { The title sponsor should at least be 30% of the budget so start higher}, Call to action (CTA), Contact details.
+- ___Pitch Deck___ ---> About Hackathon, Aim to accomplish, prospective metrics, sponsorship tiers {The title sponsor should at least be 30% of the budget so start higher}, Call to action (CTA), Contact details.
 - Pitch not for what you are at, but talk about the aim and prospective pitch you are definitely more.

 ___Marketing___